sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 }
 ```

-The other 4 tests just loop on the `write` to write multiple records in the same iteration.
+The 10/1000 records tests just loop on the `write` line to write multiple records in the same iteration.

 Here are the results: